-This section contains links to resources that have been developed by State Occupational Therapy Associations, Universities with occupational therapy programs, and organizations that provide historical information related to occupational therapy, our professions leaders, and the persons with whom we work.
+This section contains links to resources that have been developed by the AOTA, International and State Occupational Therapy Associations, Universities with occupational therapy programs, and organizations that provide historical information related to occupational therapy, our professions leaders, and the persons with whom we work.
+For more information about this project and how you can contribute, click 'Get Involved' below in the Table of Contents.

-This compilation of historically relevant resources is a work in progress.
+This compilation of historically-relevant web-based resources is a work in progress.
 If you would like to contribute to this project, contact the OTL&LS Administrator at administrator@otleaders.org to propose web-based resources that can be considered to add to this list.

 The National Black Occupational Therapy Caucus: In this 2024 podcast, three founders of the National Black Occupational Therapy Caucus (NBOTC), Dr. Joyce Lane, Ms. Jerry Bentley, and Dr. Lela Llorens, the NBOTC President, Dr. Riqiea Kitchens, and Varleisha Lyons, AOTA's VP of Diversity, Equity, Inclusion, Justice, Access, and Belonging discuss the founding of the NBOTC, their experiences as OTs, and the AOTA INSPIRE NBOTC 50th anniversary celebration, "An Enduring Legacy."